Pylons/pyramid/docs/narr/events.rst

-   The first argument to :meth:`repoze.bfg.configuration.Configurator.add_subscriber` is the subscriber function (or a :term:`Python dotted name` which refers to a subscriber callable); the second argument is the event type.
+   The first argument to :meth:`repoze.bfg.configuration.Configurator.add_subscriber` is the subscriber function (or a :term:`dotted Python name` which refers to a subscriber callable); the second argument is the event type.

 .. topic:: Configuring an Event Listener Through ZCML